Indian football: Most versatile players in the country | Goal.com

 Sumeet Passi

 His lanky figure even earned him national team call-ups under Stephen Constantine but his form in front of goal dipped among injury concerns in the recent past.
-He has been used by his current team Jamshedpur FC as an auxilliary striker as well as an emergency left-back at times.
+He has been used by his current team Jamshedpur FC as an auxilliary striker, attacking midfielder, right back and as well as an emergency left-back at times in the recently-concluded season.